 An off-street parking and loading plan, drawn to scale, shall accompany requests for building permits or site plan approvals.
-A parking and loading plan is not required for single family detached, duplex, townhome, or for manufactured homes on residential lots.
+A parking and loading plan is not required for all residential housing types, except for Multi-family, on residential lots in a recorded subdivision.
 The plan shall show but not be limited to: